fractal-analytics-platform/fractal-vizarr-viewer/README.md

 # Detailed instructions

-Preliminary steps:

 1. You need to have an active instance of `fractal-server` and an active instance of `fractal-web`.
-2. You need to log-in to `fractal-web` from the browser.
+2. You need to log-in to `fractal-web` from the browser, as the `admin@fractal.xy` user.
 3. Get and install the `fractal-data` application

 ```bash